mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

-Once you have set a material by calling *set_material* or set the properties by calling *set_material_properties* you will not be able to change (or set again) these details without first resetting the object.
+Once you have set a material by calling *set_material* or set the properties by calling *set_material_properties* you will not be able to change (or set) these details without first resetting the object.
 This is to enforce the sample properties being set only once so that users are guaranteed of the state.